QCDs for 2014? Yes, They are NOW Available

-A quick review of the general rules for QCDs follows.
+Here's a quick review of the general rules for QCDs.

-- Only applies to direct transfers of IRA funds to charities (with the one exception noted above) and not gifts made to grant making foundations, donor advised funds or charitable gift annuities
+- Only applies to direct transfers of IRA funds to charities and not gifts made to grant making foundations, donor advised funds or charitable gift annuities

 - No split interest gifts of any type will qualify

 - Applies to IRAs, Roth IRAs and INACTIVE SEP and SIMPLE IRAs.
 It does NOT apply to distributions from any employer plans

 - The charitable donation from an IRA will satisfy a required minimum distribution, but the IRA distribution is not includable in income